English Version | النسخة العربية

 The Objections Deserve Answers

-You have finished reading a long journey into the most important question you can ask.
+You have finished reading a long journey through the most important question you can ask.
 You have seen the historical data.
-You have seen the alternative explanations and where they collapse.
-You have seen why the apostle Paul said that everything stands or falls here.
-You have seen what follows from the resurrection — in the past, and in your life now.
+You have seen where the alternative explanations fail.
+You have seen why the apostle Paul said everything stands or falls here.
+You have seen what follows from the resurrection for death, for pain, for present life, and for eternity.
+Now you are facing a question — not an abstract one, but a personal one.
+And the question is not primarily "is the evidence sufficient?"
+The question is: "What will I do with this Person — the risen Lord Jesus Christ — who is calling me?"
+The historical investigation is done.
+The personal response is before you.

-The Final Invitation — to Every Seeking Heart
+The Final Invitation — to Every Searching Heart

 A Prayer at the End of the Journey